Prevention Educator

 Education/Certification/Experience Requirements

-• Minimum of high school diploma.
+• Minimum of a high school diploma.

 • Knowledge of Native American or specifically Navajo traditions and culture a plus.